taanya-d/Travelo-Website/README.md

 # Travelo
-This is individual project called Roaming Routes project
+This is team project called Roaming Routes project.

 ## Some of the Features
 * search city